Error signals for overcoming the laser power limits of gravitational-wave detectors: Introduction

 Since the first detection of gravitational waves from two coalescing black holes in 2015~\cite{GW150914}, the Laser Interferometer Gravitational-Wave Observatory (LIGO) and the European Virgo observatory have opened a new means of observing the Universe, launching an era of multi-messenger astronomy.
 A wide variety of merger events involving black holes and neutron stars have now been observed~\cite{GWTC-1, GWTC-2, GWTC-2.1, GWTC-3}.
 The path to opening a much broader range of observational science, from precision cosmology~\cite{Chen:2018, Farr:2019} to direct tests of strong-field general relativity~\cite{Skenderis:2008, Cardoso:2017, Brustein:2018} and dense nuclear matter~\cite{Tsang:2012}, now lies in reducing the instrumental noise floor of gravitational-wave detectors.

-LIGO plans to incorporate technical improvements in two major upgrades of the 4-km detectors, LIGO~A+~\cite{Aplus} followed by LIGO~$\rm A^{\#}$~\cite{PostO5Report:2022, LIGOwhitepaper2025}.
+LIGO plans to incorporate technical improvements in two major upgrades of the 4-km detectors, LIGO~A+~\cite{Aplus, Aplus_Projection} followed by LIGO~$\rm A^{\#}$~\cite{PostO5Report:2022, LIGOwhitepaper2025}.
 The A+ upgrades are aimed primarily at reducing thermal noise through improved optical coatings.
 The $\rm A^{\#}$ upgrades will include larger 100-kg test masses, new improved suspensions, and significantly higher levels of circulating laser power and quantum squeezing~\cite{PhysRevD.104.062006, PhysRevX.13.041021}.
 Together, these upgrades will demonstrate the key technology for a next-generation 40-km gravitational-wave observatory in the U.S., Cosmic Explorer~\cite{CEHorizonStudy}.
 With 320-kg test masses and a tenfold longer arm length, Cosmic Explorer will push the gravitational-wave detection horizon to near the edge of the observable Universe, detecting hundreds of thousands to millions of compact binary merger events per year.

 Quantum noise, arising from the quantum nature of the laser field~\cite{Caves:1980, Caves:1981}, is the limiting source of instrumental noise across most of the frequency band accessible to ground-based gravitational-wave detectors.
 Amplitude-quadrature fluctuations of the laser field displace the test masses through radiation pressure, introducing significant noise at low frequencies (below 20~Hz).
 Phase-quadrature fluctuations of the laser field also manifest as shot noise in the detector's phase-sensitive readout signal.
 Photon shot noise limits LIGO's strain sensitivity at all frequencies above 200~Hz.
-In order to reach their strain sensitivity targets, the LIGO~$\rm A^{\#}$ and Cosmic Explorer detectors must achieve significantly greater levels of quantum noise reduction, requiring an unprecedented 1.5~MW of circulating laser power in their arm cavities and 10~dB of frequency-dependent squeezing~\cite{PostO5Report:2022, CEHorizonStudy}.
+In order to reach their strain sensitivity targets, future detectors must achieve significantly greater levels of quantum noise reduction, through higher laser power and squeezing.
+The LIGO~A+ detectors will require 750~KW of circulating laser arm power, roughly double the arm power achieved in Advanced LIGO~\cite{o4_instrumentation}, and 7~dB of frequency-dependent squeezing~\cite{Aplus_Projection}.
+Following A+, the LIGO~$\rm A^{\#}$ and Cosmic Explorer detectors must achieve an unprecedented 1.5~MW of circulating laser arm power and 10~dB of frequency-dependent squeezing~\cite{PostO5Report:2022, CEHorizonStudy}.